 Harding University’s Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education, 135 South LaSalle Street, Suite 4100, Chicago, IL 60603, 312/664-3575; FAX 312/664-4652, web site www.acpe-accredit.org.

-The Harding University College of Pharmacy Class of 2013 had a 100% pass rate on the Arkansas State Board of Pharmacy Law Examination.
+The Harding University College of Pharmacy Class of 2014 had a 100% pass rate on the Arkansas State Board of Pharmacy Law Examination.
 All pharmacy students in Arkansas are required to take this exam at the end of the third professional year prior to beginning fourth professional year advanced pharmacy practice experiences.
-Sixteen percent of the class of 2013 entered post-doctoral residency programs upon graduation.
+Nineteen percent of the class of 2014 entered post-doctoral residency programs upon graduation.
+Upon graduation, 91% of the class of 2014 who self-identified as looking for employment had either accepted or been offered a position as a pharmacist.

 The inaugural class was seated in the fall of 2008.